 This trail is a short one but the views are quite breathtaking.
 The wildflowers and sweeping views of the coast are worth the visit even on a cloudy day.
 If you walk the entirety of the trail you will come across a student building that has the most epic sunsets (pictured in the middle).
 On a clear day, you can catch paragliders cruising.
 It’s the perfect spot to post up for a coffee and take in the beautiful La Jolla views.

 address: Scripps Institution of Oceanography 9234-9218, La Jolla Shores Dr, La Jolla, CA 92037

 Harper’s Topiary Garden

-This unique garden is reminiscent of Edward Scissorhands garden.
+Harpers Topiary Garden in Mission Hills is reminiscent of Edward Scissorhand’s garden.
+The landscaping skill of this private home is truly off the charts.
 Another fun free thing to do in San Diego.
-Please note, it’s on a quiet residential street so be respectful of the neighborhood.
+Please note, that it’s on a quiet residential street so be respectful of the neighborhood.

 address: 3549 Union St, San Diego, CA 92103

-Thank you for reading my “Ultimate San Diego Travel Guide”.
+Thank you for reading my “Ultimate San Diego Travel Guide: written by a local”.
 If you have any questions please leave them below and I will be happy to answer.
 I hope this helps you plan the perfect trip to America’s Finest City.
-Check out more of California guides here!
+Check out more San Diego guides here!

 pin this San Diego travel guide for later!